PYRAMID for avionics and mission systems (Phase 1): Competition Document

 We would welcome full adoption of PYRAMID in FCAS, GCAP & NATO programmes & platforms, enhancing our ability to collaborate with international partners.
 So as long as you can justify why we should fund your adoption, we are not mandating funds to be spent in the UK.

-Q: Where can we find the published analysis of FACE/Pyramid compatibility?
+Q: Where can we find the published analysis of FACE/PYRAMID compatibility?

-Q: Has any alignment between Pyramid and the US Army FVL Architecture Framework been demonstrated?
+Q: Has any alignment between PYRAMID and the US Army FVL Architecture Framework been demonstrated?

-A: There has been a good level of collaboration between the MOD and US Army & Navy.
+A: There has been a good level of collaboration between the MOD and US Army and Navy.
 We have demonstrated what PYRAMID components can be integrated easily into a US Army Demonstrator, and similarly, the US Army were also able to integrate their components into our system.

 We have worked closely with USA to understand the architecture they are exploring, and developed PYRAMID in alignment with the MOSA principles to enhance compatibility.
 Everything we have in PYRAMID appears to align with the architecture of FVL programme